Medically Reviewed By: Aaron Horn, LMFT, MA

 Mental health professionals, such as therapists, psychologists, and psychiatrists, are responsible for diagnosing people with anxiety disorders.
 The process of diagnosing an anxiety disorder is pretty similar to the diagnosis process for other health conditions or mental health disorders.
 First, the patient talks with a professional about their mental health concerns.
 The therapist, psychologist, or psychiatrist might have them complete a test and ask about any existing mental health conditions.
 The specialist might also ask about family history of anxiety or anxiety disorders, since anxiety disorders can run in the family according to recent research.
 Once they’ve gathered all of the information, the specialist will be prepared to diagnose the anxiety disorder.
-From there, they can recommend different courses of treatment, which range from a support group to anti anxiety medications.
-For all guidance regarding medication, please consult a licensed medical professional.
+From there, they can recommend different courses of treatment, which range from a support group to one-on-one therapy.

 Why does my body shake with anxiety?

 Anxiety disorders involve a number of symptoms, including shaking or trembling.
+When you experience anxiety fear is also commonly present.
 Many people experience shaking or trembling when they suffer from an anxiety attack.
 In most cases, the trembling stops once the anxiety or panic attack is over.
-If you are shaking for a long period of time, or after a specific incident or anxiety attack has passed, you should consult a medical professional.
+If you are shaking for a long period of time, or after a specific incident or anxiety attack has passed and feel as though these symptoms interfere with your daily life, you should consult a medical professional.
 Again, symptoms of anxiety including shaking can be scary and disorienting.
 It’s important to give yourself compassion if you are experiencing symptoms of anxiety.

 Can anxiety go away naturally?

-While it may not be possible for time to naturally heal all of the underlying causes of your anxiety disorder, it is possible to get better at managing symptoms over time.
+While it may not be possible for time to naturally heal all of the underlying causes of your anxiety disorder, it is possible to get better at managing symptoms over time and feel as though anxiety is just a normal part of life.
 Just like any skill, managing the symptoms of anxiety disorders can be practiced and improved.
 And, since all experiences and circumstances in life are bound to change, it’s likely that you’ll face times in life with fewer anxiety triggers.
 You can make use of these naturally calmer and more predictable times to reflect on and hone your skills and tools for dealing with your anxiety disorder.
 That way, when triggers pop up again in your life, you’ll be better prepared to face them and work through them in a healthy and productive way!

 If you have someone in your life with generalized anxiety disorder social phobia or another anxiety disorder, it’s likely that you want to know how to support them best.
 You can support anxiety disorder sufferers by asking what is the most beneficial for them personally.
 Generalized anxiety disorder social phobia, OCD, PTSD, and other mental health conditions display somewhat differently in different people.
 Ask your loved one what anxiety looks like for them and how you can help when they experience symptoms.
 Unanimously, one thing that is helpful for people living with anxiety disorders is compassion.
 You don’t want to get angry with them for their symptoms.
 Instead, speak in a calm tone, use kindness, and ask if there’s anything you can do to help.